biostochastics/CodeConCat/README.md

 ## Configuration

-Create a `.codeconcat.yml` in your project root or use `codeconcat --init`:
+Create a `.codeconcat.yml (YAML syntax; .yaml also supported, but .yml is recommended)` in your project root or use `codeconcat --init  # creates a .codeconcat.yml template file`:

 ```yaml
 # Documentation settings